Aryansh-S/USACO/README.md

 - Go further: http://www.csc.kth.se/~jsannemo/slask/main.pdf

 - Problems by topic and difficulty: https://codeforces.com/blog/entry/55274

+## Description

+This repository is a compilation of resources and implementations for contest programming -- algorithms and past problems for USACO.
+The "src" folder just contains source files and images that are integrated elsewhere; you can ignore it.

 ### All of STL in One Include
 If you want to